AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 Other button settings are listed in the [Buttons](Buttons) article. (?)
 To learn how to expand or collapse an element, read [Basic Settings: Navigation](../Basic_Settings#navigation) (by default, the chart is drawn with all elements expanded).

+The sample below shows how to enable and disable buttons:

 ```
 // disable buttons in the second column